johnshearing/beemocracy/Beemocracy2.0.md

 Extra surprise!
 Bitcoin is now a CBCD.
   * Decentralization Alone Can't Stop Cardano Governance From Becoming Like The Central Banks Or From Being Enslaved By Them.
     * **Constitutional Amendments Required:**
-      * **The Free Market Will Determine The Price Of ADA**
+      * #### The Free Market Will Determine The Price Of ADA
         * The price of ADA will not be set in relation to any other commodity nor any other currency by any authority.
+      * #### The Treasury Will Never Be Used To Make, Manipulate, or Affect Any Markets Or Market Prices
+        * Of course the treasury will be used to increase the value of ADA but only by increasing the utility of the Cardano Protocol and associated protocols like Midnight from which the Cardano protocol will benefit.
+        * But the treasury will never attempt to increase the price of ADA by manipulating the market.
       * **No Oracles Will Be Used To Decide Any Governance Issues**
-        * Community members are responsible for determining what is true and expressing it with solicitations, debate, votes, and delegation
+        * Community members are responsible for determining what is true and expressing it with solicitations, debate, votes, and delegation.
         * The free market will determine prices - not oracles
       * #### Constitutional Committee members will be compensated with ADA and will agree to hold only ADA in their portfolio and no other assets of any kind.
         * This to ensure the incentives of the Constitutional Committee are in alignment with their responsibility of adding utility and value to the protocol.